rust-lang/rustc-dev-guide/src/solve/normalization.md

 # Normalization in the new solver

+> **NOTE**: FIXME: The content of this chapter has some been changed quite significantly since it was written.

 With the new solver we've made some fairly significant changes to normalization when compared to the existing implementation.